 If you’re ready to use a VA loan to buy property, apply for your initial approval with Rocket Mortgage® today.
 This way, you’re ready to make an offer when you find the right opportunity.

 Viewing 1 - 3 of 3

 What Is The Minimum VA Loan Credit Score For A Home Purchase Or Refinance?

 Loan Types - 7-minute read

-> VA home loans are an affordable mortgage option for qualifying service members.
-Learn about the requirements for minimum credit score for VA loans here.
+VA home loans are an affordable mortgage option for qualifying service members.
+Learn about the minimum credit score needed to qualify for a VA loan.

-> VA Loan Closing Costs: How Much Are They And Who Pays Them?
+VA Loan Closing Costs: How Much Are They And Who Pays Them?